PA Consulting Group: 1950–1970

 By 1964, PA had dropped the name Personnel Administration and was known as simply PA Consulting Group.
 PA expanded and, by 1970, was the world’s largest management consulting firm by headcount.
 PA had also expanded geographically, mostly along the lines of the Commonwealth, with its operations in Australia providing about a third of the firm's revenue.

 Butten retired from PA in 1970, having earlier sold his 100% shareholding in PA to the Butten Trust in 1958.
 The Trust was intended as a long-term guardian of PA's fortunes and an assurance that the company would be 'owned by the employees'.

 1970–1992

 During this period, PA found success in advising companies on potential applications of technology to business issues.
 This led to them building technology centres in Melbourn, UK, and Princeton, USA.

 Towards the end of the '80s, PA's management took the firm public.
-The Butten Trust, after an application to the courts in the UK, agreed to give 15% of its shares to its employees.
 However, the company changed its strategy after 1992 to one of staff ownership.